 All applicants must meet the minimum English language requirements.

-- At least three years of relevant work experience (or part-time equivalent)* OR
+- two years of relevant work experience * OR

 * Professional work experience in business or IT related roles in any industry sector

 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit Deakin Policy Library.